 With that, I headed on to seek out Shadow Falls, which was about 0.5 miles away.
 It was obvious from the start that this was going to be a pain to get back out of.
 It was steep with no game trails and large blowdowns.

 As best I could tell, this is where Shadow Creek Falls is.
 I looked around for a bit and saw nothing close to a waterfall.
 Not only that, I saw nothing geographically that would allow for a markable waterfall.
 The waterfall does not exist in this location.
-I wasn't up for a wild goose chase, so I headed back.
+Later, I saw on lidar images that the waterfall is about 120' north of where I was.
+At the time I suspected that to be the case, but I wasn't up for a wild goose chase, so I headed back.
 If anything, I was almost afraid of the difficulty of the trek back.
 I had two steep sections to climb and the route above where I was standing was brutal.

 Here's a 3-part picture of what looks to be some old trail that I found back up near where the marsh started: